Participant Info & Guidelines

 Presentations

 Each team will have 4 minutes + 1 minute Q&A to present their findings to the judges.
-That’s exactly 4 minutes, not 4 minutes and a few additional seconds.
-Each team will be allowed at most two slides.
-Two!
-So at some point Saturday night or Sunday morning, you might want to set aside time to think about what you want the judges to know.
+The requirements for the presentations are listed below.
+So at some point Saturday night, you might want to set aside time to think about what you want the judges to know.
 The 4 minute presentation and 1 minute Q&A time limits will be strictly enforced.
 All team members must be present for the presentation, but not all team members need to actually speak (given the time limitation).

 Optional